-In this post, I’m going to share with you what I experienced when migrating my WordPress website from Bluehost to SiteGround.
-If you’re thinking of moving hosts, here’s how to do it.
+In this article, I’m going to share with you exactly what I experienced when migrating my WordPress website from Bluehost to SiteGround.
+If you’re thinking of moving host providers yourself, here’s how to do it.

-What I thought would be really useful for you is if I shared with you the exact steps that I took to make this move a successful one.
+So, what I thought would be really cool and useful for you is if I shared the exact steps that I took to make this move a successful one.

-In May of 2015, after almost 5 years of being a loyal customer of Bluehost, I decided to leave the hosting provider for good.
+In May of 2015, after almost 5 years of being a loyal paying customer of Bluehost, I decided to leave for good.

 So it begins…

-The first thing that I did was to log into my SiteGround web hosting account as per normal.
+OK, so to kick-start the process, the first thing that I did was log into my SiteGround web hosting account as normal.

 From the Home tab, I clicked on the Support tab and then scrolled down the page until I saw the message ‘Request assistance from our team’.